JsonMa/validate-branch-name/README.md

 ```

-**We have set pattern and errorMsg by default。But you can still defined them as you like.**
+**We have set pattern and errorMsg by default, but you can still defined them as you like.**

 **Default pattern: ^(master|develop){1}$|^(feature|fix|hotfix|release)\/.+$**